ebowman/api-first-hand/README.md

 - `conf` folder with following customized contents:
     * `routes` file with route configuration for Swagger UI, example specification and commented out links to other examples
     * `example.yaml`, a demo Swagger specification.
 The specification has a dummy implementation in `app` folder.
     * `examples` folder containing other different Swagger specification examples.
-Each specification in this folder represents some aspect of the Play-Swagger plugin in more details.
+Each specification in this folder represents some aspect of the Api-First-Hand plugin in more details.
         For the specification to be picked up by the plugin it must be moved into the `conf` folder.
 It is allowed to have multiple Swagger specifications in the `conf` folder at the same time.
 - `app` directory with following template implementations:
     * `controllers/Swagger.scala` - a backend side of the Swagger UI